sh1boot/sh1boot.github.io/drafts/ciscv.md

 the packet.
 Meaningt the value of the temporary register would be undefined after a chain packet.

-Frame structures are determined from the opcode field.
-Each frame has a number of opcode pair configurations it supports, and these are enumerated and rounded up to the next power of two so that frame types change at round number offsets.
+Frame structures are signalled by the opcode field.
+Each frame has a number of opcode pair configurations it supports, and these are enumerated and rounded up to the next power of two.

-Instruction pairs only allow control flow changes in the second opcode.
+Instruction pairs only allow control flow changes in the second slot.
 Branch targets are always 32-bit aligned.

 A frame might pose a question like "how do we implement load with base